 Even in one-on-one EDH, you can set up Neheb, the Eternal in such a way to be a powerful mana generator, as well as a strong attacker.
 He’s a better multiplayer Commander than a 1-vs-1 Commander, but he’s still a solid creature.
 There are so many decent 5-mana Red creatures in Commander, however.
 Neheb, the Eternal needs to be part of a greater life loss/direct damage strategy (such as Purphoros, God of the Forge) to be effective.

 In casual “Kitchen Table” Magic, Neheb, the Eternal is definitely worthy of attention.
 He’s a force in casual multiplayer games.
 But, even in traditional one-on-one Magic, he’s just a really fun card to play with and build around.
-This is a good creature that definitely has a future in the EDH and Kitchen Table Magic world that enjoyed his day in the sun in Standard.
+This is a good creature that definitely has a bright future in the EDH and casual Magic world who already enjoyed his day in the sun in Standard.
+Plus, he’s one of the most valuable cards from the Hour of Devastation set.